radicle-dev/radicle-surf/docs/denotational-design.md

--- A Pijul history is semantically applying the patches in a -- topological order and achieving the Directory view. pijulHistory :: Snapshot Patch μ pijulHistory = foldl pijulMagic rootDir
+-- A Pijul history is semantically applying the patches in a -- topological order and achieving the Directory view. pijulHistory :: Snapshot Patch μ pijulHistory = foldl pijulMagic emptyRepoRoot

 -- Opaque and defined by the backend pijulMagic :: Patch -> Directory -> Directory